pcarbo/kyoto/README.md

 complete (as long as 15-20 minutes, depending on your computer).
 For this reason, I recommend working in teams of 3-4 so that each member of your team can run the script with different settings, and then you can compare the results you generated with your team members.
+If it easier to work in a team of 2 people, I recommend focusing on the complex trait ("freezetocue"), and save analyses of the Mendelian trait ("albino") for later.

 **Important note #2:** Some of the more involved questions are optional; please focus on the non-optional questions, so that we have